Stamplay/stamplay-js-sdk/README.md

 var tag = new Stamplay.Cobject('tag').Model;
 tag.rate(4).then(function(){
 	var actions = tag.get('actions');
-	console.log(actions.ratings); // You can see the ratings, the average rate and the users who v });
+	console.log(actions.ratings); // You can see the ratings, the average rate and the users who rated the resource });
 ```
 ##Methods
 ###vote()
 Vote the resource.
 ###rate(rating)
-Rate the resource, only integer values as parameters.
+Rate the resource, only integer values as parameter.
 ###comment(text)
 Comment the resource with the text.
 ###twitter_share()